tomcanham/portfolio/README.md

 ## 🚀 About Me

-I'm a software engineer with expertise in Python, automation, and system integration.
-I enjoy building practical tools that solve real-world problems and enhance developer productivity.
+I'm a software engineer with expertise spanning from high-performance systems programming to enterprise architecture.
+I specialize in building sophisticated applications that bridge cutting-edge technology with practical solutions.
+My work ranges from WebAssembly-optimized browser applications to event-driven distributed systems, always focusing on performance, scalability, and exceptional user experience.

 ## 📂 Featured Projects